-Health and wellbeing overview Recognise Reflect Respond HW1 Know how to keep safe HW13 Listen to and show HW18 Work and play and how and where to get consideration for other independently and in help. people's views. groups, showing sensitivity to others.
+Health and wellbeing overview 1 Recognise Reflect Respond HW1 Know how to keep safe HW13 Listen to and show HW18 Work and play and how and where to get consideration for other independently and in help. people's views. groups, showing sensitivity to others.
 HW2 Recognise what is right HW14 Identify and talk and wrong, what is fair and about their own and others HW19 Use strategies to unfair and explain why. strengths and weaknesses stay safe when using ICT and how to improve. and the internet.
-HW3 Recognise how attitude and behaviour, including HW15 Listen to, reflect on HW20 Work bullying, may affect others. and respect other people's independently and in LIMA December and respect views and feelings. groups, taking on different roles and HW4 Recognise and respect similarities and differences LIMIAC Negatiate and HW16 Negotiate and collaborating towards between people. present their own views. common goals.
-HW5 Recognise and respond HW17 Self-asses, HW21 Use ICT safely to issues of safety relating to understanding how this will including keeping themselves and others and help their future actions. electronic data secure. how to get help.
-HW22 Take the lead, HW6 recognise and manage prioritise actions and risk in everyday activities. work independently and collaboratively towards HW7 Recognise how attitude, goals. behaviour and peer pressure can influence choice and HW23 Set goals, behaviour, including dealing prioritise, and manage with bullying. time and resources, understanding how this HW8 Recognise stereotyping will help their future and discrimination. actions.
-HW9 Recognise their HW24 Challenge strengths and how they stereotyping and contribute to different groups. discrimination. contribute to unreferring roups. discrimination.
-HW10 Recognise the factors HW25 Manage risk in influencing opinion and everyday activities. choice, including the media. , , HW26 Take responsibility HW11 Recognise how their for their own safety and behaviours and that of others the safety of others and may influence people both be able to seek help in an positively and negatively. emergency.
-HW12 Recognise the benefits HW27 Use ICT safely of regular exercise and including using software understand the particular features and settings. and particular I
+HW3 Recognise how attitude and behaviour, including HW15 Listen to, reflect on HW20 Work bullying, may affect others. and respect other people's independently and in views and feelings. groups, taking on HW4 Recognise and respect different roles and similarities and differences HW16 Negotiate and collaborating towards between people. present their own views. common goals. • HW5 Recognise and respond HW17 Self-asses, HW21 Use ICT safely to issues of safety relating to understanding how this will including keeping themselves and others and help their future actions. electronic data secure. how to get help.
+See to Bee to be HW22 Take the lead, HW6 recognise and manage prioritise actions and risk in everyday activities. work independently and risk in every day detivities: collaboratively towards HW7 Recognise how attitude, goals. behaviour and peer pressure Bears. can influence choice and HW23 Set goals, behaviour, including dealing prioritise, and manage with bullying. time and resources, with banying. understanding how this HW8 Recognise stereotyping will help their future and discrimination. actions. and discrimination. actions.
+HW9 Recognise their HW24 Challenge strengths and how they stereotyping and contribute to different groups. discrimination. contribute to uniterent groups. uistiiiiiiduUff.
+UM/10 Pacagnics the factors LIMAE Managa risk in HW10 Recognise the factors HW25 Manage risk in influencing opinion and everyday activities. choice, including the media.
+HW26 Take respectivities IIIA/11 Dogganica bourthair HW26 Take responsibility HW11 Recognise how their for their own safety and behaviours and that of others the safety of others and may influence people both be able to seek help in an positively and negatively. emergency.
+HW12 Recognise the benefits HW27 Use ICT safely of regular exercise and including using software understand the particular features and settings.